How To Start My Baby On Solid Foods: Part 2

 Premium baby food puree made with grains

 Recent research has found that introducing allergens should happen EARLY and OFTEN.
-The American Academy of Pediatrics (AAP) has changed their recommendations -- they used to caution introducing allergens and told parents to wait until 1 year for milk, 2 years for peanuts, and 3 years for fish & tree nuts.
+The American Academy of Pediatrics (AAP) has changed their recommendations.
+AAP used to caution introducing allergens and told parents to wait until 1 year for milk, 2 years for peanuts, and 3 years for fish & tree nuts.

-Now, the AAP encourages introducing allergen foods EARLY (4-6 months) to help PREVENT ALLERGIES from developing.
-And also to provide these foods OFTEN to help a baby's immune system get to know and stay accustomed to the foods.
+In addition, it's also recommended to provide these foods OFTEN to help a baby's immune system get to know and stay accustomed to the foods.
 Their immune system is essentially building up a tolerance of the food in order to prevent an allergy.

 Start combining foods for a healthy, balanced, delicious meal.
 Our Square Meal System was designed to offer balanced, "square" meals that offer baby 100% of their daily recommended servings of fruits, veggies, whole grains, and various proteins.
 We've also incorporated healthy fats, herbs, and spices to encourage the development of an adventurous lil eater!

-CLICK HERE for PART 3 of "How to Start My Baby on Solid Foods" to learn more about balanced eating and how Square Baby makes it super-simple to provide your baby with 100% Daily Nutrition!
+Ready for more adventurous flavors?
+Continue to read "How to Start My Baby on Solid Foods, Part 3" to learn more about balanced eating and how Square Baby makes it super-simple to provide your baby with 100% Daily Nutrition!

 Founders of square baby